Safety Gear Won’t Prevent All Motorcycle Injuries

 7. Elbow, shin, and knee guards

-Motorcycle safety gear combined with other motorists driving safely and recognizing motorcycles can significantly decrease the chances of accidents, injuries, and deaths.
+Motorcycle safety gear and other motorists driving safely and recognizing motorcycles can significantly decrease the chances of accidents, injuries, and deaths.
 Neither motorcyclists nor the drivers around them should assume that they are safe because of safety gear.
-Bikers who are in crashes should contact a Chicago motorcycle accident attorney whether they were wearing safety gear at the time of the crash or not.
+Bikers in crashes should contact a Chicago motorcycle accident attorney to determine whether they were wearing safety gear during the crash.
 Even if they weren’t, they still have legal rights, and at least one other motorist could be liable.

 Talk to an Experienced Chicago Motorcycle Accident Lawyer Today